viktorkhon/n8n-nodes-builder/README.md

 1. Clone this repository and navigate to the root folder.
 2. **[Optionnal (done during the dev container creation process)]** Clone the [n8n repository](https://github.com/n8n-io/n8n) at the workspace root and the [n8n-nodes-starter repository](https://github.com/n8n-io/n8n-nodes-starter) in the `custom-nodes` folder.
 You could also execute the `.devcontainer/init.sh` script to do it for you.
-4. Create a `.env` file in the `.devcontainers` folder.
+3. Create a `.env` file in the `.devcontainers` folder.
 You can use `.env.example` as a template.
    - Used for docker-compose [variable interpolation](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/#interpolation-syntax)
    - Used as [`.env` file for the n8n container](https://docs.docker.com/reference/compose-file/services/#env_file)
-5. Use `F1` or `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container` in VSCode.
+4. Use `F1` or `Ctrl+Shift+P` and select `Dev Containers: Reopen in Container` in VSCode.
 The first start it long (5m on my end) because it builds up n8n from source, but subsequent starts are a matter of seconds.
-6. Go to your custom node folder and run `pnpm install` to install dependencies.
+5. Go to your custom node folder and run `pnpm install` to install dependencies.
-7. Still inside your custom node folder, run `pnpm build` to build your custom node.
+6. Still inside your custom node folder, run `pnpm build` to build your custom node.
-6. Then press `F5` to start the n8n server in debug mode using `Launch n8n with debug` launch config.
+7. **[Optinal (done as preLaunchTask inside `launch.json`)]** You can also run `pnpm dev` in a terminal to watch for changes and rebuild automatically.
-7. Add breakpoint to your custom node Typescript or n8n source code and start debugging !
+8. Then press `F5` to start the n8n server in debug mode using `Launch n8n with debug` launch config.
+It will run `pnpm dev` in the custom nodes folder and start the n8n server in debug mode.
+The server will automatically restart when you make changes to the n8n source code or your custom nodes thanks to the `--watch` directive.

-If you want to see changes in your custom nodes, you can run `pnpm run dev` in your custom node folder to watch for changes and rebuild automatically.
-You'll still need to restart the n8n server to see the changes thought, this is tracked in issue [#5](https://github.com/mathisgauthey/n8n-nodes-builder/issues/5).
+9. Add breakpoint to your custom node Typescript or n8n source code and start debugging !

 ## Inspirations